kayasax/DiagnostIQ/session_starter.md

 - ✅ **NEW**: Dynamic category dropdown population with proper value mapping
 - ✅ **NEW**: Query preservation in edit mode with comprehensive debug logging
 - ✅ **NEW**: Enhanced category name mapping supporting both legacy and current formats
+- ✅ **NEW**: Enhanced search experience with preview cards showing excerpts and "Open" buttons
+- ✅ **NEW**: Interactive titles - clickable in both preview and expanded modes for expand/collapse
+- ✅ **NEW**: Minimize controls with both button and title-click functionality
+- ✅ **NEW**: Dynamic quick access with accurate deduplicated scenario counts
+- ✅ **NEW**: Results summary showing total scenarios found with deduplication
+- ✅ **NEW**: Fixed "All Scenarios" functionality with proper filtering and accurate counts

 **Pending Questions / Clarifications:**
 - ✅ **RESOLVED**: Web app chosen as preferred technology stack